ruihu51/ruihu51.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-I am currently a final-year PhD student in the [Department of Mathematics and Statistics](https://www.umass.edu/mathematics-statistics/) at the University of Massachusetts Amherst.
-My research mainly focuses on causal inference, survival analysis and nonparametric estimation.
-During my PhD studies, I am fortunate to be advised by [Prof. Ted Westling](https://tedwestling.com/).
-Under his guidance, I work on several projects to develop nonparametric statistical methods for observational studies in causal inference, such as nonparametric inference for heterogenous treatment effects and sensitivity analysis.
+I'm an assistant professor at the College of Big Data and Internet at [Shenzhen Technology University](https://english.sztu.edu.cn/).
+I obtained my PhD in Statistics at [University of Massachusetts Amherst](https://www.umass.edu/), where I was very fortunate to be advised by [Prof. Ted Westling](https://tedwestling.com/).
+My primary research interests lie at the intersection of causal inference, machine learning, and semiparametric efficiency theory.
+Some specific topics I have worked on include nonparametric inference for heterogeneous treatment effects and sensitivity analyses for time-to-event data in observational studies.
+I am also interested in developing nonparametric causal inference tools for complex longitudinal data, drawing inspiration from real-world business challenges.

 {style="text-align: justify;"}